 - Understand academic policies and procedures

-- Learn to use the academic tools available to you, such as the College of Arts and Sciences Bulletin, the degree map for your major, and your Academic Advisement Report
+- Learn to use the academic tools available to you, such as the College of Arts and Sciences Bulletin, the degree map for your major, and your Academic Advisement Report, and complementary tools like the B.A.
+Degree Planning Worksheet.

 - Connect with academic support services